Cladophialophora arxii: Treatment

 Several anti fungal drugs have been shown to be successful in treating C. arxii such 5-FC, amphotericin B, itraconazole, and interferon gamma treatment.
 Additionally, most of these antifungal drugs are usually accompanied by surgical procedures such as surgical debridement.
-Furthemore, in vitro studies have shown that combination therapy with amphotericin B and terbinafine have synergistic effects against C. arxii.
+Furthermore, in vitro studies have shown that combination therapy with amphotericin B and terbinafine have synergistic effects against C. arxii.
 5-FC and itraconazole have also shown synergistic effects when targeting infections caused by C. arxii.